Skip to content

 In May 2018, The General Data Protection Regulation (GDPR) came into effect across the whole of the EU and the EEA.

-The GDPR allows companies to carry out sales and B2B marketing practices if they can prove a lawful basis to do so.
+The GDPR allows companies to carry out direct marketing and sales practices if they can prove a lawful basis.

 The most commonly used, and arguably most flexible lawful basis B2B companies use for processing personal data, is legitimate interest.